luvingiane/steam_exFATsymlinker/README.md

 **Steam library on Windows (showing Apex Legends as installed)**
 ![Windows – Steam](assets/windows_steampendinnupdate.png)
-*In Windows, if games are updated on Linux, they may appear as pending updates in Steam on Windows because the `.acf` files are stored in the local Steam folder.*
+*In Windows, if games are updated on Linux, they may appear as pending updates in Steam on Windows because the `.acf` files are stored inside Linux local Steam folder.*

 **Local Steam folder on Windows**
 ![Windows – local folder](assets/windows_cfolder.png)
-*Windows local folder, as you can see is empty.*
+*Windows local folder, as you can see it's empty.*

 **External Steam library on Windows (real Apex Legends folder)**
 ![Windows – external folder](assets/windows_dfolder.png)